BOARD OF GOVERNORS

 A comprehensive internal control structure is critical to the safe and sound functioning of an institution and its fiduciary risk management system.
 Establishing and maintaining a system of internal controls that sets forth official lines of authority and appropriate segregation of duties is one of management's most important responsibilities.

-A well structured system of internal controls promotes effective fiduciary operations and reliable reporting, safeguards assets, and helps to ensure compliance with laws, regulations, and institutional policies.
-Controls should be periodically tested by an independent party (preferably the auditor, or at least an individual not involved in the process being reviewed) who reports directly to either the institution's board of directors or one of its designated committees.
+A well-structured system of internal controls promotes effective fiduciary operations and reliable reporting, safeguards assets, and helps to ensure compliance with laws, regulations, and institutional policies.
+Controls should be periodically tested by an independent party (preferably the auditor, or at least an individual not involved in the process being reviewed).
 Given the importance of appropriate internal controls to organizations of all sizes and risk profiles, the results of these reviews should be adequately documented, as should management's responses to them.

 In evaluating the adequacy of an institution's internal controls as they relate to fiduciary activities, examiners should consider whether these conditions exist: